Skip to main content

 (b) It shall be unlawful for any person to sell or deliver, possess with intent to sell or deliver, or manufacture with intent to sell or deliver any dangerous chemical inhalants:

-(1) In any tobacco retailer, head shop, vape shop, liquor store, convenience store, or in any other context or business location where the dangerous chemical inhalant distributed for human consumption, regardless of the labeling of, or packaging of, the product asserting any claim to the contrary; or
+(1) In any tobacco retailer, head shop, vape shop, liquor store, convenience store, or in any other context or business location where the dangerous chemical inhalant is distributed for human consumption, regardless of the labeling of, or packaging of, the product asserting any claim to the contrary; or

 (2) In any packaging or with flavoring marketed to entice human consumption as opposed to a recognized lawful use.